Anshuman-Dhillon/Math-Ninja/README.md

 ---

-## 🌍 How It Works
+## How It Works

 1. User signs up or logs in via **Firebase Auth**.
 2. React frontend tracks hand gestures in real time using **MediaPipe**.
-3. Fruits appear with math answers — slice the correct ones to earn points.
+3. Fruits appear with math answers.
+You must slice the correct ones with your finger to earn points.
 4. Game progress and scores are sent to **Flask/FastAPI**, validated, and stored in **MongoDB**.
 5. Leaderboard and achievements are fetched and displayed dynamically.

 ---

-## 🎯 Why It’s Cool
+## Why It’s Cool

-- **Hands-Free Gameplay**: Minimal hardware needed — just a webcam.
+- **Hands-Free Gameplay**: All you need is a webcam!
-- **ML-Powered Interaction**: AI tracks gestures in real time for immersive gameplay.
+- **ML-Powered Interaction**: AI tracks gestures in real time for immersive gameplay
-- **Gamified Learning**: Math practice feels like a fast-paced arcade game.
+- **Gamified Learning**: Math practice feels like a fast-paced arcade game, which is what we desired
-- **Full-Stack Integration**: React frontend ↔ Flask backend ↔ MongoDB storage ↔ Firebase Auth.
+- **Full-Stack Integration**: React frontend ↔ Flask backend ↔ MongoDB storage ↔ Firebase Auth

 ---

-## 📚 Next Steps
+## Possible Future Improvements

 - Add fractions, algebra, and geometry quizzes.
 - Real-time multiplayer mode.